hasura/3factor/README.md

 ## Realtime GraphQL: Iterate faster on your frontend

-GraphQL APIs promise a much faster front-end developer workflow.
-In addition your API should also be:
+GraphQL APIs result in a much faster front-end developer workflow.
+In addition to speaking GraphQL your API should also:

-- Low-latency: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait on an API (<100ms ideal, upto 1 second at worst).
+- Be low-latency: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait on an API (<100ms ideal, upto 1 second at worst).
-- GraphQL API should support subscription for consuming information asynchronously from the backend i.e a “realtime” GraphQL API.
-Refactor high-latency synchronous API responses to be reactive instead.
+- Support GraphQL subscriptions for consuming information asynchronously from the backend i.e a “realtime” GraphQL API.
+With this, refactor high-latency synchronous API responses to be reactive instead.

 Example: Instead of REST APIs, use GraphQL as much as possible to make app